JoeR-droid/ViT-on-CIRAR-10-Dataset/README.md

 # ViT-on-CIRAR-10-Dataset
-In this project I leveraged the power of the attention mechanism on image classification through the ViT.
-Because the images in CIFAR-10 was smaller I reduced the patch size to 4 by 4.
-The experiment was successful and I oneshotted the model to 80.99 percent accuracy.
+In this project I built a Vision Transformer from scratch in PyTorch and trained it on CIFAR-10.
+Since CIFAR-10 images are only 32×32, I reduced the patch size from the standard 16×16 to 4×4 to generate enough tokens for the attention mechanism to be fully utilized.
+The model hit 80.99% test accuracy in eighteen minutes on dual T4 GPUs.